garysweaver/noisify/README.md

 > function forEach(obj, iterator, context) {console.log('function forEach(' + [].slice.call( arguments ) + ')');
 ```

-And when you run in console.log, among the other many log statements, it might contain the following, indicating the forEach was called with an empty argument and a anonymous function that takes attr:
+And when you run in console.log, among the other many log statements, it might contain something like the following, indicating the forEach was called with an empty argument and the following anonymous function:

 ```
 function forEach(,function (attr) {